 Did you know that you can check your annual credit report for free once each year?
 You may not think that checking it every year is necessary.
 After all, you have a general idea of how your credit is.
 You’ve been approved for credit cards and auto loans.
-You make your payments on time and keep on eye on your balances.
+You make your payments on time and keep an eye on your balances.
 However, credit scores are complicated.
-To best understand your score, you need to understand all
+To best understand your score, you need to understand all of the following:

 What’s on my credit report?

 First, you should know that you have three credit reports, one each from Equifax, Transunion, and Experian.
 These different companies create credit reports based on their own criteria.
 Your credit score will vary based on each report, as each bureau has its own way of measuring your score.
 On each credit report you can see: